frdfsnlght/NASOdyssey/docs/index.md

 ## Hardware

-All the nuts and bolts were purchased from BoltDepot except for the 6 [4mm main rods](https://smile.amazon.com/gp/product/B01LWPOZFV), which were purchased from Amazon.
+All the nuts and bolts were purchased from BoltDepot and Amazon.

 | Item | Quantity | Used for |
 | [M3x20 machine screw](https://www.boltdepot.com/Controls/6836) | 8 | Mainboard and drive assembly |